English teaching resources: Money. Proverbs, sayings and slang.

 Objective: Introducing some expressions used when talking about money and related issues.

-Students may be familiar with some of these expressions as they are somewhat similar to expressions in several languages.
-They are mainly used in informal contexts, and students may hear them in song lyrics, movies etc.
+Students may be familiar with some of these expressions because they are similar to expressions in several languages.
+However, they are mainly used in informal contexts, and students may hear them in song lyrics, movies etc.

 Activity 1: Matching nouns

-Give students this list of proverbs/sayings with the words in jumbled order.
-In pairs, they can try to put the words in the correct order.
+Give students this list of proverbs/sayings jumbled words.
+Then, they can try to put the words in the correct order in pairs.

 - In for a penny, in for a pound.